kenielf/ani-cli/README.md

 # ani-cli

-This is a fork of [pystardust's old-ani-cli](https://github.com/pystardust/ani-cli/tree/old-ani-cli) With [Dink4n's Fix](https://github.com/Dink4n/ani-cli) and patching for better query
+This is a fork of [pystardust's old-ani-cli](https://github.com/pystardust/ani-cli/tree/old-ani-cli) with [Dink4n's Fix](https://github.com/Dink4n/ani-cli) and patching for better query

 A cli to browse and watch anime.